Why you should have a Michigan State ID for Children

 - Provide proof of the child’s valid Social Security number.
 Social Security information will be verified.

 - Provide proof of identity, U.S. citizenship or legal presence and residency for the child.
-(Residency can be confirmed through documents in the parent’s name if the family relationship is established by other forms of proof.)
+(Residency can be confirmed through documents in the parent’s name if other forms of proof establish the family relationship.)

 - Sign the application on behalf of an infant or child who is unable to do so.